PA Estate Administration Attorneys

 Estate Administration

 When an individual passes, his or her estate is usually administered to beneficiaries.
 If the decedent dies with a will, he or she is said to have died “testate.”
 Within the will, the testator would have identified an executor.
 This executor holds the responsibility of carrying out the testator’s wishes as referenced in his or her will.
-At Friedman Schuman, we understand how difficult it can be to grieve the loss of a loved one, all the while trying to satisfy estate affairs.
+At Friedman Schuman Layser, we understand how difficult it can be to grieve the loss of a loved one, all the while trying to satisfy estate affairs.
 Our attorneys have the skills and experience necessary to guide our clients through the estate administration process.
-If you need experienced estate administration attorneys, contact Friedman Schuman today.
+If you need experienced estate administration attorneys, contact Friedman Schuman Layser today.

 Choosing an executor